 Blonde Ombre Hair

 Ombre has been one of the biggest hair trends of recent years.
 Perfect for bridging the gap between brown and blonde locks, ombre starts dark and fades into a much lighter hue.
-While this colour can look great on just about anyone, it best suits those with medium or olive skin tones and dark eyes.
+While this color can look great on just about anyone, it best suits those with medium or olive skin tones and dark eyes.

 Dark Blonde Hair

 These days, blonde hair is for everyone, not just the fair-skinned.
-If you have a medium, olive or dark skin tone, you can still rock blonde locks, all you need to do is choose a dark hue.
+If you have a medium, olive, or dark skin tone, you can still rock blonde locks, all you need to do is choose a dark hue.